Takeaways from CNN’s Iowa town hall with Ron DeSantis | KRDO

 It was a striking string of attacks, though, not because it covered new ground.
 DeSantis has lobbed similar critiques at Trump on the campaign trail for weeks.
 But he has rarely, in a prime-time appearance, narrowed his attacks so directly at the former president, and at every turn.

-Just a week ago, at the fourth GOP presidential debate, it was Nikki Haley whom DeSantis went after, beginning his criticism of the former South Carolina governor 30 seconds into the debate.
+Just a week ago, at the fourth GOP presidential debate, it was Haley whom DeSantis went after, beginning his criticism of the former South Carolina governor 30 seconds into the debate.
 He mentioned Trump only when provoked.
-On Tuesday, DeSantis said little about Haley, and even had kind words for New Hampshire Gov. Chris Sununu, who had endorsed his rival earlier in the evening.
+On Tuesday, DeSantis said little about Haley, and even had kind words for Sununu, who had endorsed his rival earlier in the evening.

-The change in approach Tuesday is perhaps illustrative of the mounting urgency within his campaign to make headway in a state.
+The change in approach Tuesday is perhaps illustrative of the mounting urgency within his campaign to make headway in the state.
 DeSantis has signaled a readiness to go after Trump in the past, before retreating.
-It remains to be seen if this time will be different.
+It remains to be seen if this time will be any different.

 DeSantis says Trump is ‘flip-flopping’ on abortion